Leave Any Time – All Tours Are Private

 The Alborz Mountains, snow-capped most of the year, rise just outside the city in the north.
 Traffic in Tehran is heavy and chaotic.
 The foothills of the Alborz have a number of beautiful restaurants, and you might want to tour that area and have dinner there.
 There is also a cable car that runs most of the year and offers some very scenic views.

 Among the sites that you can visit in Tehran are the Golestan Palace, a UNESCO World Heritage site, a complex of 17 palaces built during the Qajar Dynasty in the 18th and 19th Centuries.

-There are several youtube.com videos you can watch for further information about the Palace; here is one we recommend.
+There are several youtube.com videos you can watch for further information about the Palace.

 The Archaeological Museum: A must-see in Tehran.
 The collection includes pottery, ceramics, stone figures and carvings from 5th & 4th millennium BC.
 Four tablets inscribed in cuneiform, Darius I inscription, carved staircase, tiles from Apadana Palace, and salt man are some of the highlights.

 The Carpet Museum: Founded in 1976, this museum exhibits a variety of Persian carpets from all over Iran, dating from the 18th century to present.

 The National Jewels Museum: The treasury of Iranian national royal jewels accommodates the world’s most precious jewelry collection.
 The treasury has an interesting history, going back centuries.

 The Glassware and Ceramic Museum (Abgineh): The premises have been turned into a museum where glass and clay works are on display and were built about 90 years ago.
 The building is a combination of the traditional Iranian style and the European architecture of the 19th century.